-18. Defendant Randal J. Kirk ("Kirk") served as the Company's Chairman of the Board and Chief Executive officer ("CEO") throughout the entire Class Period until Kirk's departure from his role as CEO on January 1, 2020.
+- 19. Defendant Randal J. Kirk ("Kirk") served as the Company's Chairman of the Board and Chief Executive officer ("CEO") throughout the entire Class Period until Kirk's departure from his role as CEO on January 1, 2020.
 Thereafter, Defendant Kirk continued to serve as the Company's Executive Chairman.
-On September 25, 2020, the Company announced that as of the day prior - September 24, 2020 - Defendant Kirk "is no longer an employee or executive officer of the Company," but that "Mr. Kirk remains the Executive Chairman of the Company."
-Defendant Kirk signed both SEC Form 10-Ks ("10-K") that contained material misstatements and uttered multiple misstatements on earnings calls and in press releases.

-19. Defendant Rick L. Sterling ("Sterling") served as the Chief Financial Officer ("CFO") of the Company throughout the Class Period.
-Sterling signed each SEC Form 10-K, SEC Form 8-K ("8-K"), and SEC Form 10-Q ("10-Q") that contained material misstatements.

-20. Defendant Robert F. Walsh ("Walsh") served as the Company's Senior Vice President of Energy & Fine Chemical Platforms, from May 2013 to November 2019, and was a self-described "Section 16 Officer," meaning he was subject to the SEC's reporting requirements because he directly or indirectly beneficially owned more than 10% of the Company's equity.
-Defendant Walsh directed and led the Company's efforts to develop and commercialize its MBP program, regularly communicated key details of the program to other senior executives, including Defendant Kirk, and discussed the program on numerous quarterly earnings calls, making multiple of the misstatements himself.
+On September 25, 2020, the Company announced that as of the day prior September 24, 2020 Defendant Kirk "is no longer an employee or executive officer of the Company," but that "Mr. Kirk remains the Executive Chairman of the Company."
+Defendant Kirk signed both SEC Form 10-Ks ("10-K") that contained material misstatements and uttered multiple misstatements on earnings calls and in press releases. - 20.
+Defendant Rick L. Sterling ("Sterling") served as the Chief Financial Officer ("CFO") of the Company throughout the Class Period.
+Sterling signed each SEC Form 10-K, SEC Form 8-K ("8-K"), and SEC Form 10-Q ("10-Q") which is alleged herein to contain materially false or misleading statements. - 21.
+Defendant Robert F. Walsh ("Walsh") served as the Company's Senior Vice President of Energy & Fine Chemical Platforms, from May 2013 to November 2019, and was a self-described "Section 16 Officer" (meaning that he was subject to the SEC's reporting requirements because he was the direct or indirect beneficial owner of more than 10% of the Company's equity).
+Defendant Walsh

-21. Defendant Andrew J. Last ("Last") was the Company's Chief Operating Officer ("COO") from August 2016 to December 2017.
-Defendant Last spoke on multiple earnings calls, presented the Company's MBP program at the June 20, 2017 JMP Securities Life Science Conference, and made multiple of the misstatements himself.

-13 22.
-The Defendants named in ¶¶18-21 are collectively referred to herein as the "Individual 14 Defendants."
-The Individual Defendants, by virtue of their positions with the Company, possessed the 15 power and authority to control the contents of the Company's SEC filings, public statements, and 16 presentations to securities analysts, investors, and other market participants.
-Each Individual 17 Defendant was provided with copies of the Company's statements and public filings alleged herein to 18 be materially false or misleading prior to, or shortly after, their issuance, and each had the ability and 19 opportunity to prevent their issuance or cause them to be corrected.
-Because of their positions and 20 access to material non-public information, each of these Defendants knew that the material adverse facts specified herein had not been disclosed to, and were being concealed from, the investing public, 22 and that the positive representations which were being made were materially false and/or misleading 23 when made.
-Each Individual Defendant is liable for the false statements pleaded herein, as those 24 statements were each "group-published" information and the result of the collective actions of these 25 Defendants pursuant to a common scheme and wrongful course of conduct.
+- directed and led the Company's efforts to develop and commercialize its MBP program; regularly communicated key details of the program to other senior Company executives, including Defendant Kirk; and discussed the program on numerous quarterly earnings calls, during which he personally made several of the materially false and misleading statements at issue herein. - 22.
+Defendant Andrew J. Last ("Last") was the Company's Chief Operating Officer ("COO") from August 2016 to December 2017.
+Defendant Last spoke on multiple earnings calls, presented on the Company's MBP program at the June 20, 2017 JMP Securities Life Science Conference, and also personally made several of the materially false and misleading statements at issue herein. - 23.
+The Defendants named in ¶19-22 are collectively referred to herein as the "Individual Defendants."
+The Individual Defendants, by virtue of their positions with the Company, possessed the power and authority to control the contents of the Company's SEC filings, public statements, and presentations to securities analysts, investors, and other market participants.
+Each Individual Defendant was provided with copies of the Company's statements and public filings alleged herein to be materially false or misleading prior to, or shortly after, their issuance, and each had the ability and opportunity to prevent their issuance or cause them to be corrected.
+Because of their positions and access to material non-public information, each of these Defendants knew that the material adverse facts specified herein had not been disclosed to, and were being concealed from, the investing public, and that the positive representations which were being made were materially false and/or misleading when made.
+Each Individual Defendant is liable for the false statements pleaded herein, as those statements were each "group-published" information and the result of the collective actions of these Defendants pursuant to a common scheme and wrongful course of conduct.